Build OpenCilk from source

 additional LLVM subprojects --- by running the necessary CMake

 commands yourself.
-When run, the infrastructure/tools/build
+When run, theinfrastructure/tools/build

-script will print out the cmake commands it runs to build OpenCilk
+commands it runs to build OpenCilk

 from source.
 OpenCilk supports many of the same CMake build options